-When I met Robert Horry I said “Do you know who are the two people I hated the most in mid 90s?” and he replied “Me and who else?”
-I said “Nick Anderson” and Big Shot Rob of the 95 NBA championship team laughed.
-The reason why I hated the two is because I was an Orlando Magic fan and those are the two players that broke my heart the hardest during the 95 NBA Finals between the Magic and Clutch City Rockets.
+That got a big laugh out of Big Shot Rob of the 95 NBA championship team.
+The reason why I hated the two is that I was an Orlando Magic fan and those are the two players that broke my heart the hardest during the 95 NBA Finals between the Magic and Clutch City Rockets.

-Nick Anderson turns a year older today and is currently working with the Magic organization as community ambassador and also serves as a commentator for Fox Sports Florida.
+Nick Anderson turns a year older today and is currently working with the Magic organization as a community ambassador and also serves as a commentator for Fox Sports Florida.
 He’s also been long forgiven by sad 90’s Magic fans like me and was even honored by the Orlando Magic last November on “Legends Night” because he is a legend in Orlando.
-He might not get mentioned as much as Penny and Shaq as part of the young team that every NBA player, coach and GM felt was going to be the team to beat if they stayed together but Nick Anderson was that player that stayed and wanted to stay.
+He might not get mentioned as much as Penny and Shaq as part of the young team that every NBA player, coach and GM felt was going to be the team to beat if they stayed together, but Nick Anderson was that player that stayed and wanted to stay.
 Along with Jameer Nelson, Anderson is the only other Magic player to ever spend 10 years with the franchise and was the franchise leader in points until Dwight Howard broke the record a few years ago.

 Now, it might seem odd to honor Nick Anderson by talking about arguably the worst moment of his career rather than talking about his clutch performance against MJ when Jordan scored 64 or that time Nick stole the ball from Jordan during the 1994 playoffs or any other moment the Chicago born star had against the Chicago Bulls’ GOAT.
-But this is the moment, that memorable moment, that made me hate him then and love him more now.
+But this is that memorable moment that made me hate him then and love him more now.

 “It affected the way I played,” he said.
 “It affected the way I lived.
 It played in my head like a recorder – over and over again.”